telerik/xaml-docs/controls/radvirtualgrid/localization.md

 > More detailed look over the localization capabilities that the framework provides can be found in the [Localization]({%slug common-localization%}) article.

-This topic will go through the approach of localizing __RadVirtualGrid__ component.
+This topic will go available resource keys for localizing __RadVirtualGrid__.

 Below is the list of supported languages.